Estonia Flag Estonia

 Directions

-2. Skim any foam that floats to the top and keep the pot at a simmer.
+3. Lower heat, skimming any foam that floats to the top, and keep the pot at a simmer.

 5. Add salt and spices and boil 15 minutes more.

-Marineeritud Angerjas is a very popular and traditional food in Estonia where eel is abundant and eaten fresh as well as canned.
-This recipe for marinated eel can be found in Estonian homes and restaurants; it is intended to be served cold.
-Marineeritud Angerjas has a strong fish flavor that is both unusual and distinctive.
-Recipe Servings: Serves 4 to 6
+Marineeritud angerjas, or pickled eel, is a very popular and traditional food in Estonia, where eel is abundant and eaten fresh as well as canned.
+This recipe for pickled eel can be found in Estonian homes and restaurants, and it is intended to be served cold.
+Marineeritud angerjas has a strong fish flavor that is both unusual and distinctive.

 Vegetarian